Women's Participation in Open Source Software: A Survey of the Literature: Related Studies

-To the best of our knowledge, there are no other studies aggregating evidence about women's participation in OSS projects.
-Considering that women are still underrepresented in OSS and projects seek more diversity to increase productivity and enhance the quality of delivered software, it is crucial to understand the profile of women who contribute to OSS, their motivations, challenges, and strategies to attract and retain them.
+Considering that women are still underrepresented in OSS and projects seek more diversity to increase productivity and enhance the quality of delivered software, it is crucial to understand the profile of women who contribute to OSS, including their motivations and challenges, as well as strategies to attract and retain them.
+Therefore, we believe that the consolidated relationships presented in this literature review are necessary and could inform both practitioners and researchers.